 How to Effectively Manage Mental Health Issues at Work

 Corporate executives operate in a volatile, uncertain, complex, and ambiguous environment (V.U.C.A).
-Their everyday workplace can seem like an emotional rollercoaster of ecstatic highs and crushing lows.
+Their everyday experiences at their workplaces can take them on an emotional rollercoaster of ecstatic highs and crushing lows.
 Such mental turbulence can leave them vulnerable to issues like crippling anxiety and depression that can have serious physical effects if ignored.

 A Stress Epidemic